Writing Tutors are available during the Autumn, Winter, and Spring academic quarters, beginning in Week Two and extending through Finals Week.

-The College Core Writing Tutors can help students tackle these tasks.
-Working as an extension of the Writing Program, Tutors act as a resource to help Core students develop and improve the organization, coherence, and argumentative sophistication of their essays.
-Tutors can work with students through the entire writing processfrom the crucial moments of brainstorming and questioning, to drafted/outlined material, to full drafts.
+The Writing Tutors can help students tackle these tasks.
+Working as an extension of the Writing Program, Writing Tutors act as a resource to help Core students develop and improve the organization, coherence, and argumentative sophistication of their essays.
+Tutors can work with students through the entire writing process from the crucial moments of brainstorming and questioning, to drafted/outlined material, to full drafts.

-The ESL Writing specialist.
-As noted above, an ESL writing specialist will be available in Autumn on Tuesdays from 6-8pm.
-The ESL Writing Specialist provides support for non-native English speakers seeking assistance with their Core writing assignments.
-The specialist helps students build their knowledge of North American academic stylistic features and conventions related to the proper integration and citation of sources.
-The specialist can also provide analysis of sentence level structural errors and teach students strategies to to avoid these moving forward.
+An ESL Writing Tutor is also available (check back in Week 2 for their schedule).
+The ESL Writing Tutor is trained by the English Language Institute to provide support for non-native English speakers seeking assistance with their Core writing assignments, and helps students build their knowledge of North American academic stylistic features and conventions related to the proper integration and citation of sources.
+The ESL Writing Tutor can also provide analysis of sentence level structural errors and teach students strategies to to avoid these moving forward.

-Some things Tutors can do for students in the Common Core:
+Some things Writing Tutors can do for students in the Common Core:

 - Brainstorm on how to get started on a paper or how to best approach a paper assignment or prompt, particularly in terms of how to construct an argument.

-- Read a full or partial draft of a paper and comment on its overall argumentation.
-This kind of comment can include, but is not limited to, logical flow of argument, effective uses of quotes and other types of evidence, persuasive placement of points, etc.
+- Read a full or partial draft of a paper and comment on its overall argumentation (use of textual evidence, logical flow of argument, persuasive placement of points, etc.).

 - Read a full or partial draft of a paper and comment on its organization, both globally and at the paragraph level.

-- Spot patterns of grammatical errors in a student's prose and teach the student how to identify and correct these patterns.
+- Spot patterns of mechanical errors in a student's prose and teach the student how to identify and correct these patterns.

 - Make suggestions for how to revise a paper for greater coherence, clarity, and persuasiveness of argument.

 - Work on course readings or content.
-Tutors can discuss course texts or content insofar as this directly pertains to improving a paper, but more in-depth discussions on content should be perused with course instructors, TA's, or Writing Interns.
+Tutors can discuss content insofar as it directly pertains to improving a paper, but more in-depth discussions be referred to course instructors, TAs, or Writing Interns.